TonyPhan0505/Noise-Mobile-App/README.md

 # Noise

-Noise is an iOS and Android blogging app for couples to keep their most beautiful memories safe and vivid forever.
+Noise is an iOS and Android blogging app for couples to keep their everyday memories safe and vivid forever.
 They can find any memory easily at any time.

 # Source code:
 Hidden.